jbagnara/dotfiles/README.md

 - Run `make` to create sym links for configs in repo directory to home directory

-- Can speciy only individual config files: `make vim`
+- Can specify only individual config files: `make vim`

 - Run `make clean` to remove created sym links in home directory